rbowen/presentations/talking-to-management/slides.md

 ---

-# Instead:
+# Instead talk about the supply chain

 * Sustainability
 * Supply chain security

 ???

-When you use a natural resource, you need to ensure that it's still around next year.
+* When you use a natural resource, you need to ensure that it's still around next year.

+* Your manager loved talking about the supply chain.
+They read an article about SBOMs last month, and have been looking for an opportunity to bring it up in conversation.

+* If your company is betting millions (billions?) of dollars on something that relies on an open source project, shouldn't they be concerned that the project is healthy and sustainable?

 ---

-# Single vendor, single developer
+# Sustainable open source

+* Multiple vendors
+* Multiple maintainers
+* Responsive to user (customer) needs

 ---

 # Earning trust/merit

 * Your company is not in it to be *popular*, but to be *successful*
+* They certainly don't care if *you* are popular

 ---

 # Instead talk about Influence

-* Steering the project in our direction
+* Steering/leading the project in our direction

 ???

-This can be dangerous, though, if your company doesn't understand open source marketing principles.
-Don't claim you own/lead/invented an open source project.
+* This can be dangerous, though, if your company doesn't understand open social norms
+* Don't claim you own/lead/invented an open source project.

 ---

-# Adoption
+# And talk about Adoption

-* Adoption of our solution
+* Open sourcing to drive adoption of our solution
-* Influsnce in the larger tech space
+* Influence in the larger tech space

 ???